voxeet/voxeet-sdk-ios/README.md

 ### Subscribe to a conference to get its status within a notification

-The goal of this method is to have the conference's status updates (participant added/removed, conference destroyed, ...) within a notification and without joinning it.
+The goal of this method is to have all updates about the conference status (participant added/removed, conference destroyed, ...) within a notification and **without joinning it**.

-*The conference needs to be created before using this method.*
+*The conference needs to be created first before using this method.*

 Notification's name: `VTConferenceStatusUpdated`